ariebovenberg/whenever/README.rst

 The standard library is full of quirks and pitfalls.
 To summarize the detailed `blog post <https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/>`_:

-1. Incompatible concepts are squeezed into one class
+1. Incompatible concepts of naive and aware are squeezed into one class
 2. Operations ignore Daylight Saving Time (DST)
-3. The meaning of "naive" is inconsistent
+3. The meaning of "naive" is inconsistent (UTC, local, or unspecified?)
-4. Non-existent datetimes pass silently
+4. Non-existent datetimes pass silently, then wreak havoc later
 5. It guesses in the face of ambiguity
-6. Disambiguation breaks equality
+6. False negatives on equality of ambiguous times between timezones
-7. Inconsistent equality within timezone
+7. False positives on equality of ambiguous times within the same timezone
-8.  ``datetime`` inherits from ``date``
+8.  ``datetime`` inherits from ``date``, but behaves inconsistently
 9.  ``datetime.timezone`` isn’t a timezone. ``ZoneInfo`` is.
 10. The local timezone is DST-unaware